History of Sega in Poland

 Pegasus

-Bobmark International, Polish based company, in 1991 began distributing Pegasus consoles in the region - a clone of the Nintendo Famicom which also found success across the former Yugoslavian republics around this time.
-The Pegasus line would become the dominant console across Poland, however May 1994 saw a change in the law preventing Bobmark from selling another unlicensed system.[14]
-They released new model called IQ-502 that wasn't based on one of the Nintendo consoles design and got rights to distribute unlicensed Famicom games that weren't associated with licensed games, hacks or bootlegs of existing games like Micro Machines from Codemasters or Little Red Hood from Sachen.
+Starting from 1991, Polish based company Bobmark International, began distributing Pegasus consoles - a clone of the Nintendo Famicom.
+The Pegasus line would become the dominant console across Poland, however May 1994 saw a change in the law preventing Bobmark from selling another unlicensed system[14].
+Not wanting to give up a still profitable business, they released new model called "IQ-502" with unique design unlike any other on the market and got rights to distribute unlicensed Famicom games that weren't associated with licensed games, hacks or bootlegs of existing games from Codemasters and Sachen.
 This changes also caused interest of Sega and Nintendo who started talks with national distributors about selling their consoles.
-Bobmark wanted to slowly change it's profession from selling unlicensed to licensed stuff, so decided to participate in the talks.
+Bobmark known that year by year, selling unlicensed stuff would become more and more difficult wanted to slowly change it's profession from selling unlicensed to licensed stuff, so decided to participate in the talks.

 Deal with Sega

 In July 1994 Bobmark created a new company, trading as AGES ("Sega" reversed) specifically to distribute Sega systems.
 Nissho Iwai wanted to try again and chose a few Polish companies as authorized distributors to market Sega products in the country, that this time were not only audio and video distributors but also video game resellers.
-So far two of such companies have benn confirmed - AGES and Bemex, but it could be more, beacuse certain enterprises like Discomp[15], Comat[16], CMR Digital[17] and Hegatar (same that sold clone few months before)[18] where also involved in active promotion of Sega products, but these are unconfirmed.
+So far, name two of sub-distributors have been confirmed - AGES and Bemex, but it could be more, beacuse certain enterprises like Discomp[15], Comat[16], CMR Digital[17] and Hegatar (same that sold clones few months before, which now began to trade in more legal ways)[18] where also involved in active promotion of Sega products, but these are unconfirmed.
 They began to distribute Sega Mega Drive[19] alongside with Sega Master System II[20] and Sega Game Gear[21].
-Original Sega consoles, like these produced by Nintendo, Atari or Commodore could be bought mainly in big cities such as Warsaw, Wrocław, Katowice, Kraków, Poznań, Łodż etc. however, distributors ensure that from month to month the number of stores selling consoles in other cities was constantly increasing[22].
+Original Sega consoles, like these produced by Nintendo, Atari or Commodore could be bought mainly in big cities such as Warsaw, Wrocław, Katowice, Kraków, Poznań, Łodż etc. however, distributors ensure that from month to month the number of stores selling consoles and video game rental shops in other cities was constantly increasing[22].

 Mega Drive clones